 With cooler temps comes the arrival of dry skin.
-When the heat turns on and starts pumping out dry air, you might start to encounter those uncomfortable, itchy patches on your legs and arms.
-The first defense is often internal so make sure to drink plenty of water to keep your body hydrated.
+When the heat turns on and begins pumping out that warm, dry air, you might start to develop those uncomfortable, itchy patches on your legs and arms.
+The first defense is often internal, so make sure to drink plenty of water to keep your body hydrated.

-Moisturizing Homemade Body Wash
+Moisturizing Shea Butter Body Wash

-I’ll admit it has been awhile since my last batch of body wash.
-The honey coconut oil version was amazing but found myself too distracted to make more.
-With so many new things to make it’s sometimes hard to make yourself go back and making a recipe again, you know?
+I’ll admit that it’s been a while since making my last batch of body wash.
+The honey coconut oil version was amazing, but I found myself too distracted to make more.
+With so many new things to try, it’s sometimes hard to force yourself to go back and make a recipe again, you know?